Yelp/ezio/README.md

 * Wrap template classes in Python classes, rather than having respond() at module scope; we could encapsulate this within the C module or do something clever in Python
-* Make a modified implementation of str.join() that casts non-strings to string
 * Make the lexer and the parser provide useful errors, based on the original source line that caused the error
 * Fix the build system not to require rebuilding entire projects at once